dmit-1530/assignment1-version2-arielccjr/dmit-1530-assignment-1-start/README.md

 If you need to hook part of an element inside of another element (ex. part of a text element), try using <span>.

 Do not use any bold tags (<b>), as these are deprecated.
 Instead, try <strong>.

+# Brightspace Instructions
+Instructions
+Assignment 1 is a two-page responsive flexbox layout.

+Download the assets folder for the required images, the Figma file for the layout, and the accompanying instructions and marking guide.

+Next, follow the provided GitHub Classroom Link to accept the assignment and clone down a local copy of the generated repository.
+Work on this repository locally and push your commits back up to the remote repository as you work.
+Your instructor will see your work as you submit commits and can provide help or feedback from these files if requested.

+Submission Requirements
+The assignment will be submitted via the GitHub Classroom repository.
+Push all completed files to the repository before the due date and time.
+Any commits submitted after the due date will be rolled back and ignored.

+LATE SUBMISSIONS WILL NOT BE GRADED.